Doing Business in Malawi

 The private sector is essential to ensure the attainment of Malawi’s prioritized goals, as stated in Malawi’s Growth and Development Strategy III and National Export Strategy.
 The Government of Malawi identifies the following priority growth sectors: Agriculture, mining, tourism, energy and transport infrastructure.
 Malawi will need to diversify its agricultural production from tobacco, tea and maize, and successfully integrate its private sector in regional and global value chains.
 Such transformation may be facilitated by the government but depends on the private sector for realization.

 Norwegian investment funds with activity in Sub-Saharan Africa

 Norfund – The Norwegian Investment Fund for Developing Countries – invests in three priority sectors: Clean energy, financial institutions and food and agribusiness.
 Norfund is an active, strategic minority investor, which offers risk capital and expertise to help building sustainable businesses in poor countries.
-As of February 2017, Norfund is about to enter the Malawian market with its first investments in the food and agribusiness sector.
+As of 2017, Norfund made its first investment in Malawi’s food and agribusiness sector with a deal of NOK 23,3 million to the Malawian livestock, feedlot and meat processing company, Nyama World.
 Norfund has regional offices in Nairobi and Maputo.